 21. The temperature increase is consistent with the global trends.
 Due to date, 0.17 °C and 0.18 °C increase per decade were observed in Port Vila and Aneityum respectively.
 There is no doubt that Vanuatu is subject to an increase in temperature, with a projected 1.2 °C increase by 2060, under RCP 8.5.
 National Adaptation Programme of Action defines droughts as a threat to all economic sectors and livelihoods.
-The pronounced

-52 UNCDF (2020): Economic impacts of natural hazards on vulnerable populations in Vanuatu drought periods with lower frequency are not only meteorological, but also agricultural phenomenon due to the reliance on rainwater, the high run-off through the rugged terrains, the water-demanding crops and the dropping and salinization of groundwater tables55.
+The pronounced drought periods with lower frequency are not only meteorological, but also agricultural phenomenon due to the reliance on rainwater, the high run-off through the rugged terrains, the water-demanding crops and the dropping and salinization of groundwater tables.
 The shift in dry and wet season is observed by the communities, and direct impacts are reported.
 Crop production, forest degradation, early germination and sprouting are all encountered.
 For a country with limited access to international flow of goods, the loss of assets, degradation of natural resources, and failure of production have an un-proportionally higher impact on the most vulnerable.